MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

     ![Screen shot of WinDbg Preview showing start recording checkbox in launch executable (advanced) screen](images/ttd-start-recording.png)

-    > [!NOTE]
-    > The UI shown here is preliminary and will likely change.
-Updated information will be provided in a later release of the documentation.
-    >

 3. Check the **Record process with Time Travel Debugging** box to record a trace when the executable is launched.